Public API Changes in Aspose.Cells 8.8.3

 Added HTMLLoadOptions.SupportDivTag Property

-Aspose.Cells for Java 8.8.3 has exposed the HTMLLoadOptions.SupportDivTag property which allows to parse the DIV tags embedded in TD tags while loading HTML files/snippet in Aspose.Cells object model.
-Boolean type property has the default value of false.
+Aspose.Cells for Java 8.8.3 has exposed the HTMLLoadOptions.SupportDivTag property which allows you to parse the <div> tags embedded in <td> tags while loading HTML files/snippets in the Aspose.Cells object model.
+This Boolean‑type property has a default value of false.

 Following is the simple usage scenario.